zacky1972/doc_math/README.md

 # DocMath

-Sample of `ex_doc` and `KaTeX` for describing a documentation using math, taught by José Valim.
+Sample of `ex_doc` and `KaTeX` for describing documentation using math, taught by José Valim.

 ## Installation